Course Code: GES132

-All materials for this program are available online.
+The instructional materials required for this course are included in enrollment and will be available online.

-All of our programs are self-paced and open enrollment, so you can start them when you want and finish them at your own pace.
-Upon registering, you are given an initial six months to complete this program.
+This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
+When you register, you'll receive six (6) months to complete the course.

-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don't provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 Yes, the courses were designed specifically to meet the training requirements for the CDA.
 The courses can also be used for CDA renewal training requirements.